HandsetDetection/detection-apikit-java/README.md

 ### Using Redis

-From version 4.1.11 we also have Redis as a caching option.
+We also have Redis as a caching option.
 Use a caching config as follows:

     cache.redis.uri = redis://localhost/